vanviegen/typestripped/README.md

 ## Features

 TypeStripped is a lightweight TypeScript transpiler designed for in-browser use.
 It allows for `<script type="text/typescript">`!
-It's perfect for live code examples, demos, quick experiments, those not wanting to setup a transpilation toolchain, converting TypeScript to JavaScript on the fly.
+It's perfect for live code examples, demos, quick experiments and toolchain-free development.

 - **Tiny footprint**: Less than 4kb gzipped.
 - **Zero dependencies**: Works standalone in any browser.
-- **Replaces type info with whitespace**: Simplify debugging, as line and column are left unchanged.
+- **Replaces type info with whitespace**: Simplifies debugging, as line and column are (mostly) left unchanged.
 - **Transpiles `import`s**: ES6 import other `.ts` files from your TypeScript.
 - **Simple API**: A function that takes TypeScript and returns JavaScript.
 - **Error recovery**: Can continue transpilation when encountering errors.

 ## Warning

 Do not trust your production code with this!
-It takes some shortcuts, and I haven't looked at any standards documents to write this.
+The TypeScript parser takes some shortcuts, and I haven't looked at any standards documents to write it.
 There are probably quite a few esoteric TypeScript/JavaScript features that this library doesn't handle (well).

 ## Usage